dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/utility/directory-fetcher.md

 ---
 layout: default-layout
-title: DSDirectoryFetcher - Dynamsoft Capture Vision Router Module iOS Edition API Reference
+title: DSDirectoryFetcher - Dynamsoft Capture Vision iOS API Reference
-description: The class DSDirectoryFetcher of Dynamsoft Capture Vision Router Module is a utility class that retrieves a list of files from a specified directory based on certain criteria.
+description: The class DSDirectoryFetcher of Dynamsoft Capture Vision iOS is a utility class that retrieves a list of files from a specified directory based on certain criteria.
 keywords: directory fetcher, objective-c, swift
 needGenerateH3Content: true
 needAutoGenerateSidebar: true